 COMP AF

-Article 35e (> )
+Article 35e (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 Periodic penalty payments

 1. The Authority shall adopt decisions to impose a periodic penalty payment in order to compel institutions or entities referred to in Article 35b(1) to provide information requested by decision in accordance with Article 35b(3)..